digi-joho TOKYO TRAVEL Logo

 An image map of Tokyo Station

 People cannot get through the station without passing through the ticket gates.
-Remember you are charged a fee when going inside/outside of the ticket gate.
-If you use an IC card (pasmo, suica etc.) to pass the ticket gate at the same station for two times or more, it alarms and you will be asked to go to a ticket counter to pay a fee.
+Remember, you are charged a fee when going inside/outside the ticket gate.
+If you use a train card (e.g., PASMO, Suica, etc.) to pass the ticket gate at the same station two times or more, it alarms, and you will be asked to go to a ticket counter to pay a fee.

 There is only one free passage leading west to east